 The City of Reidsville has lifted the boil water restriction.
 Rockingham County Schools will operate normally tomorrow, Thursday May 15, 2025.

-about 1 month ago, Erselle Young
+3 months ago, Erselle Young

 Boil water lifted